First Week Overview for Fall 2014 Incoming Students

 You should begin thinking about professionalism early in your career.
 Some of the following assignments directly address professionalism.
 All of them help prepare you for a professional career in the law.

-- Professional Reading Assignment (preparation for first Structured Study Group activity on Tuesday, January 14).
+- Professional Reading Assignment (2.2 MB PDF) (preparation for first Structured Study Group activity on Monday, August 18).

 - The Pillars of Professionalism (30 KB PDF): The Pillars have been adopted by the Kansas Supreme Court, the Kansas Bar Association, and the United States District and Bankruptcy Judges of the District of Kansas as an aspirational goal for lawyers.
 Although the Pillars are addressed to Kansas lawyers and law students, they are relevant for attorneys and law students in any jurisdiction.